A private sector, pro-active approach to better synchronize workforce skills with the needs of the changing economy

 - Assist employers in accessing and navigating internship, mentorship and on-the-job training programs to meet their distinctive needs.

-- Career Exploration Expo, where high school students are introduced to trade and educational paths in all industries where there is a high demand for jobs in the region.
+WINONA CAREER EXPLORATION EXPO invites more than 500 high school sophomores from 12 Winona area high schools to expose them to local trade and educational paths in all industries where there are jobs in high demand in the region.